ObjectIsAdvantag/DEVWKS-2043/aidemo/README.md

-# Generatic AI demos
+# Generative AI demos

-Getting a solid and robust API Contract opens a multitude of opportunities with GenAI.

-Let's explore a few...
+Let's explore a few opportunities of OpenAPI documents with Generative AI:
+- [generating](app/) end-to-end prototypes of API consumers and providers
+- improving the [quality](quality/) of OpenAPI documents